We Can Help

 - Ice or heat

-If you have TMD, schedule a consultation with Dr. Dahan by calling (613) 454-1854.
-During the consultation, he’ll review your oral health and determine if you would benefit from an oral device.
-You don’t have to power through your pain from TMD– Dr. Dahan and our team are here to help.
+If you suffer from TMD, schedule a consultation with Dr. Dahan by calling our Ottawa sleep clinic at (613) 454-1854.
+During this consultation, he’ll review your oral health and determine if you’d benefit from an oral device.